benmosher/edn-objc/README.md

 'Unknown' tagged elements will be converted to/from `BMOEDNTaggedElement` during de/serialization.

-Objects that implement keyed `NSCoding` will be written out as a map tagged with `#edn-objc/[the class name]`, but are currently read in as `BMOEDNTaggedElement`.
+Objects that implement keyed `NSCoding` will be written out as a map tagged with `#edn-objc/[the class name]`.
+Objects serialized this way may also be reconstituted at read time.
+Secure decoding is not yet supported.

 Numbers are read exclusively into `NSDecimalNumber` and seem to afford around 128 bits of mantissa.
 So far, no support for arbitrary precision integers.
 Ratios are also supported by default, but disabled in 'strict' mode.